 Mason Jars

-Suitable for bedside table, dining room and any shelf, mason jars make a perfect Christmas decoration.
+Suitable for a bedside table, dining room, and any shelf, mason jars make a perfect Christmas decoration.
 Moreover, the usage of tea lights inside mason jars will make them stand tall among the rest.
 It is finally time to upcycle your mason jars into candle holders or convert them into a snowman.

 Christmas Mason Jar Snowman